richelbilderbeek/raket_werper/scripts/README.md

 sbatch install_raket
 ```

-When this is done, create the parameter files:
+When this is done, create the parameter files,
+from the `raket_werper` root folder:

 ```
 # Use one of these two:
-sbatch create_input_files_general
+sbatch ./scripts/create_input_files_general
-sbatch create_input_files_sampling # Does not work yet
+sbatch ./scripts/create_input_files_sampling # Does not work yet
 ```

-The parameter files will be created locally and have names `1.RDa` to approx `9999.RDa`.
+The parameter files will be created in the folder `data`
+and will have names `1.csv`, `2.csv`, etc.

 For doing only a subset of the experiment, delete irrelevant parameter files.

 To start the main experiment (and most time consuming step):

 ```
-sbatch create_posterior_filess
+sbatch create_posterior_files
 ```

 The output files will be created locally and have names `out_1.RDa` to approx `out_9999.RDa`.